shocklateboy92/call-assistant/docs/module-architecture.md

 4. Capture stdout/stderr for centralized logging
 5. Wait for module to start gRPC server on assigned port
 6. Call RegisterModule() RPC to discover entities and capabilities
+7. Module reports STARTING state, then WAITING_FOR_CONFIG if it needs configuration
+8. Services (via orchestrator) provide configuration if needed
-7. Mark module as ready and proceed to next module
+9. Module reports READY state and proceed to next module
 ```

 ### 3. Process Management